-Use one or more of these databases to find articles, conference proceedings, reports, and other materials relevant to research in environmental health and development.
-If you are unsure which database(s) to use, please ask your librarian.
+Use one or more of these databases to find articles, conference proceedings, reports, and other materials relevant to research on environmental health and development, including the UN Sustainable Development Goals (also, the SDG Research Guides can help point you to goal-specific resources).
+If you are unsure which database(s) to use, please ask a librarian.

 Find citations for journals, conference proceedings, books, reports, and government publications in the agricultural and environmental sciences.
 [1960 - present].

 AES incorporates the formerly titled "Environmental Sciences and Pollution Management" database - which includes Environmental Impact Statements - plus the databases AGRICOLA (1970-current) and TOXLINE (1999-current).

 Indexes journals, monographs, conferences, books, annual reports, and other sources from the agricultural literature and from more than 100 countries.
 [1910 - present]